SUSTAINABLE DRESSING AT POTTERS

 Barbour’s iconic wax jackets, including the Men’s Bedale Wax Jacket, Men’s Ashby Wax Jacket and the Women’s Beadnell Wax Jacket are produced using cotton sourced via the Better Cotton Initiative.

 Swole Panda specialise in socks and underwear featuring exciting bold patterns, all made using 100% organic bamboo.
-With bamboo only taking three years to mature, and growing readily in the forests of China, it is one of the most sustainable natural resources we can use as clothes fibres.
+With bamboo only taking three years to mature, and growing readily, it is one of the most sustainable natural resources we can use as clothes fibres.
 Bamboo is naturally ‘not thirsty’, meaning it has limited water requirements, and Swole Panda treat and recycle any water that is used is, reintroducing it back into the cycle for irrigation.

 For the customer, the benefits of bamboo are extreme softness and moisture wicking, bamboo derived viscose also has moisture wicking and antibacterial properties, making it a great choice for socks and underwear.
 These benefits can be enjoyed by the wearer, whilst also knowing that their pieces can be ethically traced right back to the source.

-Not only is the majority of the cotton in Meyer’s chinos, jeans and shorts organic, it is also Fairtrade Certified.
+Not only is the majority of the cotton in Meyer’s chinos, jeans and shorts organic, many are also produced using Fairtrade Cottons.
 When organic cotton isn’t used, Meyer are still focussed on sustainable fabrics.
 Many items, such as the St. Andrews golf shorts are made using the world’s leading recycled fibre, Repreve.
 Repreve is made from recycled bottles, and the unique manufacturing process embeds moisture wicking, thermo-control and water repellent properties right into the fabric.

 Meyer also ensure that all of their products are 100% CO2 neutral.
 Part of this is that all Meyer products are made in Europe in Meyer’s own facility in Romania, reducing airmiles.
 In addition, they have award-winning carbon offsetting programmes.